To amend the Internal Revenue Code of 1986 to reestablish the 15 percent corporate rate bracket.

 Sponsor.
 Representative for Iowa's 4th congressional district.
 Republican.

 Length: 2 pages

-This bill was introduced on November 27, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 27, 2018, in a previous session of Congress, but it did not receive a vote.

 Nov 27, 2018